Corridor of uncertainty

 In the corridor of uncertainty, batsmen don’t know where the ball will go.
 Basically, it can appear in 3 places:

-This phrase is used in other sports as well.
-For example, in football, the corridor of uncertainty is used to describe where the goalkeeper and full-back are located in the goalkeeper’s area.
-In this case, there is uncertainty about who should act and how: either the defender hits the ball and waits for the goalkeeper, or the goalkeeper is waiting for the defender so as not to collide with each other.
+This expression is also used in a variety of different sports.
+To provide an example, the corridor of uncertainty is a term that is used in football to define the location of the goalie and the full-back inside the area that is designated for the goalkeeper.
+In this case, there is a lack of clarity on who should take action and how they should do it: either the defender smashes the ball and waits for the goalie or the goalkeeper waits for the defender so that they do not clash with each other.

 In addition to all this, some online forums on the Internet exist under this name.
 For example, Yorkshire Corridor of Uncertainty.
 It is logical to assume that various issues related to cricket are discussed on such forums.